opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 ### Metrics

-Configure any metric fields on which you need to perform aggregations. `Metrics` are required as part of a STIX configuration.
+Configure any metric fields on which you need to perform aggregations. `Metrics` are required as part of a star-tree index configuration.

 When using `metrics`, follow these best practices: